-Statkraft has awarded a contract to Powersystems UK with civils subcontractor Knights Brown to undertake the electrical and civil engineering works for a £20 million grid project in Moray, Scotland.
+Statkraft has awarded a contract to Powersystems with civils subcontractor Knights Brown to undertake the electrical and civil engineering works for a £20 million greener grid park project in Moray, Scotland.
 AECOM have been appointed Owner’s Engineer.

 Construction is expected to start in the coming months and is due to reach operational stage in autumn 2021.

 The project, located near the Scottish and Southern Electricity Networks transmission substation at Keith will include two large rotating stabilisers designed to provide stable flows of energy through the grid network, helping to increase the amount of renewable energy transmitted on the system and prevent power blackouts.

 The rotating stabilisers are being manufactured in Rugby by GE Power Conversion, with steel casting and forging specialist Sheffield Forgemasters manufacturing the key component of the main rotator shaft and hub.